dmatthew/my-secret-language/README.md

 Built with [AngularJS](https://angularjs.org/) v1.2 and Intel's UI [App Framework](https://github.com/intel/appframework).
 The My Secret Language app uses the Local Storage API so users can use the app anywhere, even offline.

+**UPDATE: I am currently rebuilding this app with React.
+See the work in progress code on the [react](https://github.com/dmatthew/my-secret-language/tree/react) branch.**

 ### Features of the app:

 * Add, edit, and delete new words.